 Getting to Work

 By 8 a.m., Sarah leaves her apartment and begins her commute.
-She uses a white cane to navigate sidewalks and relies on a combination of environmental cues, memory, and accessible signage to find her way.
+She uses a white cane to navigate sidewalks and relies on environmental cues, memory, and accessible signage to find her way.

-Public transportation systems often include tactile and braille signage, which help identify platforms and key areas.
-Audio announcements also play a critical role, allowing Sarah to track stops and navigate the system confidently.
+Public transportation systems often include tactile and braille signage that help identify platforms and key areas.
+Audio announcements also play a critical role, allowing Sarah to track stops and navigate the system with confidence.

 At Work